Fufufafa: Chilli pari connection

-Beyond twitter, netizens further found connections between the accounts of Chilli Pari and fufufafa with Gibran through the interaction between the two accounts.
+Beyond Twitter, netizens further found connections between the accounts of Chilli Pari and fufufafa with Gibran through the interaction between the two accounts.
 In November 2013, the Kaskus user fufufafa responded to a Tempo article reporting on remarks by the Minister of Cooperatives and Small and Medium Enterprises, Syarifuddin Hasan, who stated that Indonesia's lack of progress was due to the people's ingratitude toward the government.
 In the reply, fufufafa sarcastically thanked the ministry for previously ordering from "his catering company" and expressed hope that the food had been satisfactory for the ministers.
 Another case connecting the two accounts appeared on 29 October 2024, where netizens found out that both Chilli Pari and fufufafa bought a Samsung Galaxy Tab S on the same day of purchase and boasted the purchase on the internet with a difference of 30 minutes.
 One clear connection between Chilli pari and fufufafa was the connection to Gibran's former account Raka Gnarly which both accounts complained on not being able to login to.
 Though fufufafa's post had additionally mentioned Gibran's former private twitter account '@rkgbrn' and its name 'Raka'.
 Further investigation by netizens uncovered more evidence linking Gibran to the fufufafa account.
 One such piece of evidence was a Kaskus thread titled "Andi Arief: Jokowi 'Hides' His First Son."
 On 6 June 2014, fufufafa commented on the post, saying, "Come here, you dog.
 I am not hiding.
 Here, I'll serve you."
-On 10 October 2014, Jokowi introduced Gibran in his first media appearance.
+On 10 October 2014, Jokowi introduced Gibran in his first media appearance, specifically done to protest being called an 'illegitimate child' by someone in a 'black campaign'.